T.H.N BLOG

 • Use nutrition, mindset, and nervous system tools to self-correct—without shame

-Because the truth is, it’s not what you do once that matters.
-It’s what you come back to consistently.
+Because the truth is, it’s not what you do once that matters, it’s what you do consistently that matters, good, or bad.

 How to Handle Setbacks Without Spiraling